 The Law Office of John Vernon Moore, P.A. has a strong emphasis on military divorces and the unique issues associated with military families.

-It is important to note that Attorney John Moore is not only an experienced attorney for military divorce in the John Vernon Moore Law Office but is also married to an active duty service member.
+It is important to note that Attorney John Moore is not only an experienced attorney for a military divorce in the John Vernon Moore Law Office but is also married to an active duty service member.

 Military divorces incorporate both state and federal laws and a thorough knowledge of these laws are of paramount importance to competent representation in a military divorce.
 Failure to retain a divorce attorney without intricate knowledge and understanding of the military divorce implications jeopardizes your case tremendously.